ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 ```

 ### Service
 The Ballerina GraphQL service represents the GraphQL schema.
 When a service is attached to a `graphql:Listener`, a GraphQL schema will be auto-generated.
-The resource functions inside the service represent the resolvers of the root type.
-Then, the GraphQL listener will handle all the incoming requests and dispatch them to the relevant resource function.

-Since the GraphQL endpoints are exposed through a single endpoint, the endpoint URL of the GraphQL service can be provided after the service declaration as shown in the following code snippet in which the endpoint URL is `/graphql`.
+The GraphQL services are exposed through a single endpoint.
+The url of the GraphQL service can be provided when defining the service.
+(Check the next example, where the url is `/graphql`).

+#### Query Type
+The resource functions inside the service represent the resolvers of the `Query` root type.

+When a resource function is defined inside a GraphQL service, the generated schema will have a `Query` root type, and the resource function will be a field of the `Query` object.

 The accessor of the resource function should always be `get`.
 The resource function name will become the name of the particular field in the GraphQL schema.
 The return type of the resource function will be the type of the corresponding field.